 Riad Zitoun is a Marrakech-based concept store selling unique, high quality beauty, fashion and interior products handmade by Moroccan artisans.
 Their suppliers include local fair-trade and women’s cooperatives, and a portion of their profits goes towards environmental and social development in Morocco.

 We highly recommend their range of natural beauty products, created with pure, certified organic Argan oil (known as the ‘liquid gold of Morocco’).
 Argan oil is derived from the nut of the Argan tree, and Riad Zitoun’s is produced using traditional, natural techniques.
-The process is expertly completed by local Berber women in southwestern Morocco.
+The process is expertly completed by local Amazigh women in southwestern Morocco.